LifeOf97/highlighter/README.md

     styling: 'inline', // default

     // FORMAT: HTML => class name giving to the div tag wrapping the whole code block
-    // defaults to justhighlight,
-    // NOTE: if linenos is set to table this will append a 'table' making
+    // defaults to 'justhighlight', NOTE: if linenos is set to table this
-    // it 'justhighlighttable'.
+    // will append a 'table' making it 'justhighlighttable'.
     divClass: 'justhighlight', // default

-    // Specify a list of line numbers to be highlighted in your code snippet
+    // hlLines is used to specify a list of line numbers to be highlighted in your code snippet
     // this should be an array of numbers.
 Defaults to an empty array.
     hlLines: [], // default

-    // The noBackground option is used to request that the style option selected
+    // The noBackground option is used to request that the style option selected should not
-    // should not affect the code background. this should either be true/false
+    // affect the code background color. this should either be true/false
     noBackground: false, // default

     // FORMAT: HTML => classPrefix is used to prefix the css classes used